 - Any interest bearing account that is authorized to be set up and offered by a financial institution or brokerage firm registered and authorized to do business in Indiana. - Repurchase or resale agreements involving the purchase and guaranteed resale of any interest bearing obligations issued or fully insured or guaranteed by the United States or any United States government agency in which type of agreement the amount of money must be fully collateralized by interest bearing obligations as determined by the current market value computed on the day the agreement is effective. - Mutual funds offered by a financial institution or brokerage firm registered and authorized to do business in Indiana. - Securities backed by the full faith and credit of the United States Treasury or fully insured or guaranteed by the United States or any United States government agency. - Pooled fund investments for participating hospitals offered, managed and administered by a financial institution or brokerage firm registered or authorized to do business in Indiana.

-The Hospital's investments are reported at fair market value except for certificates of deposit which are carried at contract value.
-As of December 31, 2018, the Hospital had the following investments and maturities, all of which were held in the Hospital's name by custodial banks that are agents of the Hospital.
+As of December 31, 2020, the Hospital had the following investments and maturities, all of which were held in the Hospital's name by custodial banks that are agents of the Hospital.